rceleita/elr-sass-utilities/README.md

 		@extend %drm-container;

 	+ Centers an element on the page
+	+ includes built in breakpoints for responsiveness

++ %drm-container-full-width

+		@extend %drm-container-full-width;

+	+ Centers an element on the page
 	+ for elements that take up the entire width of the wrapper
 	+ includes built in breakpoints for responsiveness